AmbroiseCouissin/koincentrator/README.md

 ## MARKET DATA
 throw new NotImplementedException();

-:x: integration with Cryptonator
+- [ ] integration with Cryptonator

-:x: integration with CryptoCompare
+- [ ] integration with CryptoCompare

 ## TRADING MODELS
 throw new NotImplementedException();